Skip to content

 Small fiber neuropathy (SFN):

-Small fiber neuropathy refers to the degeneration of small nerve fibers in the skin and eyes that transmit signals from the sensory and autonomic nervous systems to the brain.
+Small fiber neuropathy refers to the degeneration of small nerve fibers in the skin and eyes that transmit signals from the sensory and autonomic nervous system to the brain.
 SFN is often painful.
-Typical symptoms include sensitivity to touch and impaired temperature regulation.
+Typical symptoms are sensitivity to touch and impaired temperature regulation.

 Hypermobile Ehlers-Danlos syndrome (hEDS):

-The main feature of hEDS is joint hypermobility caused by damaged connective tissue.
+The main feature of hEDS is hypermobility of the joints caused by damaged connective tissue.
 Characteristic symptoms include joint pain and orthostatic intolerance.
 Many patients also suffer from chronic fatigue.
-Conversely, about 20% of people with ME/CFS meet the diagnostic criteria for hEDS.
+Conversely, around 20% of people with ME/CFS fulfill the diagnostic criteria for hEDS.

 Intolerance to environmental stimuli:

-Most patients suffer from hypersensitivity or even intolerance to external stimuli such as noise, light, smells, and touch, which makes even simple activities such as looking at a screen for too long impossible.
+Most patients suffer from hypersensitivity or even intolerance to external stimuli such as sounds, light, smells and touch, making even simple activities such as looking at a screen for too long impossible.
 Due to these hypersensitivities, patients with very severe ME/CFS are confined to dark, quiet rooms.

 Stories of people affected